FlyingBinary/example-python-openid-connect-client/README.md

 Flask will start a web server listening on all interfaces that can be used for demo purposes.
 The webserver will use HTTPS with a certificate for localhost.
 Browse to https://localhost:5443 to see the app.

+## Changes for user api access

+Our user api has a custom url and requires authentication with a separate JSON web token (so, not the `back-end access token` suggested).

+After successful user authentication, find the `Request data from an API` section and press the `Using API Access Token` button.

 ## Dependencies

 **python 2.x** (tested with python 2.7.10)